veggiespam/ImageLocationScanner/README.md

 The Image Location & Privacy Scanner is available as part of the alpha channel passive scanners in the ZAP Marketplace.
 Currently, version 0.4 (plus patches) is present in the channel and in the ZAP source code tree.
+A pull request has been made to elevate version 1.0 into the production channel.
 Image Location & Privacy Scanner also can be downloaded and compiled directly into ZAP.
 By default, ZAP does not process images; see the [FAQ](#faq) below.

 ## Sample Run